themouette/rantanplan/README.markdown

 into a composer, assembling smaller, easier to follow, more reusable and more testable components.

+Also, make the alerts dismiss able would be a great UX improvement.

+### Fix Inconsistently Failing Test

+Due to the fact that I do not freeze the clock during tests (Jest does not provide this kind of utility), one test are failing from time to time.

+Using something similar to [Sinon.JS Fake Timers](http://sinonjs.org/releases/v1.17.7/fake-timers/) should do the trick.

 ### Release Process

 A release script would allow to release a new version in one line.